mncoppola/ChronoPlotter/README.md

 ![Populated series data](https://github.com/mncoppola/ChronoPlotter/blob/main/images/3.png?raw=true)

 Enter the charge weights for each series you want to include in the graph.
 Make sure to uncheck any series you don't want to include.
-To include details in the graph about the components used in testing, additionally fill in the text fields on the right:
+To include details in the graph about the components being tested, additionally fill in the text fields on the right:

 ![Full details filled out](https://github.com/mncoppola/ChronoPlotter/blob/main/images/4.png?raw=true)